dmbarbour/glas/docs/GlasApps.md

 A *transaction loop* is a very simple idea - a repeating transaction, atomic and isolated.
 A direct implementation is nothing special; at best, it makes a convenient event dispatch loop, friendly for live coding and orthogonal persistence.
 However, consider a few optimizations we can apply:

 * *incremental computing* - We don't always need to repeat the entire transaction from the start.
 Instead, roll-back and recompute based on changed inputs.
 If repeating the transaction is obviously unproductive, e.g. it aborts, then we don't need to repeat at all until conditions change.
 If productive, we still get a smaller, tighter repeating transaction that can be optimized with partial evaluation of the stable inputs.
-* *clone on non-deterministic choice* - If the computation is stable up to the choice, cloning is subject to incremental computing.
-This provides a stateless basis for concurrency, a set of threads reactive to observed conditions.
+* *duplication on non-deterministic choice* - If the computation is stable up to the choice, then duplication is subject to incremental computing.
+This provides a basis for concurrency, a set of threads reactive to observed conditions.
 If the computation is unstable, then at most one will commit while the other aborts (due to read-write conflict), representing a race condition or search.
 Both possibilities are useful.
-* *distributed runtimes* - A runtime can mirror a repeating transaction across multiple nodes then heuristically abort transactions best started on another node due to locality of resources.
-Under incremental computing and cloning on non-deterministic choice, this results in different transactions running on different nodes.
+* *distributed runtimes* - A distributed runtime can mirror a repeating transaction across multiple nodes.
+For performance, we can heuristically abort transactions best started on another node, e.g. due to locality of resources.
+Under incremental computing and duplication on non-deterministic choice, this results in different transactions running on different nodes.
 In case of network partitioning, transactions in each partition may run independently insofar as we can guarantee serializability (e.g. by tracking 'ownership' of variables).
 An application can be architected such that *most* transactions fully evaluate on a single node and communicate asynchronously through runtime-supported queues, bags, or CRDTs.

 If implemented, the transaction loop covers many more use-cases - reactive systems, concurrency, distributed systems with graceful degradation and resilience.
 Applications must still be designed to fully leverage these features, this is simplified by a comprehensible core: users can easily understand or debug each transaction in isolation.
 Also, even with these optimizations, the transaction loop remains friendly for live coding and orthogonal persistence.